 by David Millstone

 The Auctioneer is Ralph Sweet's signature number, and the dance has a storied history before him.
 The Auctioneer song was a 1956 hit, selling 2.5 million copies for for Leroy Van Dyke and catapaulting him to country music fame.
+(Here's a video recording of Leroy Van Dyke performing the song in concert.)

 Two years later, in 1958, a Texas square dance record label called Blue Star released a square dance version by another little-known individual, caller Marshall Flippo, launching his career.